Rumpunzel/rpg-thingy/conditions-and-resting.md

 Major mental conditions hinder you on all tests.
 There is no running from your delusions and greatest fears.

-While resting, you can mend mental conditions by testing Influence, though not all ratings can be mended with all Approaches.
+While resting, you can mend mental conditions by testing Influence, though not all severities can be mended with all Approaches.

 - **Minor mental conditions can be mended by Influence with any Approach.**
 - **Moderate mental conditions can be mended by Influence with Vigor and Intuition but not by Reason.** Some sense of genuine compassion or at least a warming presence is required for these troubles.